codeplaysoftware/SYCL-samples/README.md

 direction of mouse travel.
 Fluid fades slowly over time so as not to fill the container.

+### Parallel Inclusive Scan
+Implementation of a parallel inclusive scan with a given associative binary operation in SYCL.

 ## Dependencies
 The graphical demos use [Magnum](https://doc.magnum.graphics/magnum/getting-started.html#getting-started-setup-install)